Program at a glance

 The FAD program for dislocated workers is administered by The Alliance on behalf of Alliance stakeholder companies and unions.
 The program provides funding to Alliance-eligible workers for expenses incurred in pursuit of re-employment.
 You are eligible for FAD funding for up to one to two years following the date of your separation from the company based on the Collective Bargaining Agreement.

-FAD provides funding for Covered Expenses such as education and training expenses (books, tools, computers and equipment), relocation expenses (related to a new job), outplacement services, and expenses related to starting a new business.
+FAD provides funding for Covered Expenses such as education and training expenses (books, tools, and equipment), relocation expenses (related to a new job), outplacement services, and expenses related to starting a new business.

 An employee becomes eligible for FAD upon their date of separation due to force adjustment and remains eligible for one to two years from the date of separation, or until the funding limit has been expended (whichever comes first), or until the participant is rehired by an Alliance stakeholder company.